 31. Blow bubbles each time a spelling word is spelled correctly.

-32. Let the child shoot a basketball or kick a ball into a goal each time he spells a word correctly.
+32. Shoot a basketball or kick a ball into a goal each time you spell a word correctly.

 33. Hop on one foot while spelling words.
 See how long you can spell before you fall!
 When you fall, start with the next word on the opposite foot.

 34. Spell each word while driving in the car.

 35. Practice spelling words while going on a walk.
 See if you can find things in nature that begin with the same letter as your spelling word.